 If you’re targeting multiple countries with websites containing content in the same language you should never forget to implement hreflang!
 With hreflang you’ll tell Google which of your websites should rank in which country and for which language.
 On top of that, it will prevent duplicate content issues, which is almost inevitable if you target countries with the same language.

 Choosing domains for internationalized content on your site can be a challenge.
 If you have a large marketing budget you should choose ccTLDs for every country your target and build strong domains for each country.
-If you’re not capable of doing that, you should choose subdirectories.
+And if you’re not capable of doing that, you should choose subdirectories.
 In case you target countries with multiple languages, you can create subdirectories for each language in a country.
 In general, always choose country sites instead of language sites to target your audience with the right content and to prevent confusion.
 And, don’t forget to implement hreflang!